Should you insure your home with an HO-2 policy?

 Because it only provides coverage on a named-peril basis, an HO-2 is not very common.
 Most insurance agents encourage their clients to insure their homes for an HO-3 (Special Form Policy) or an HO-5 (Comprehensive Form Policy).

 Occasionally, your insurance provider might require you to insure your home on an HO-2 basis if the risk presented is too high.
-This can happen in older homes.
-Outside of this, an HO-2 is not recommended.
-Your home is an investment and should be insured as such.
-Consider an HO-3 or an HO-5 policy instead.
+This can happen when insuring an older home.